 While there are a large number of options, not all are created equal.
 Also, you should be aware that sometimes Jeep dealerships may try to sell a third-party warranty to you without adequately explaining that it’s not really Jeep’s extended warranty.
 If you’re presented with a third-party plan at a dealership, ask for some time to read the whole contract.
 That will save you from surprises later on down the road.

 In our research, a few third-party providers rise above the rest.
-These were companies that provide value through coverage options, extra perks, customer service, business track record, and more.
+These were companies that provided value through coverage options, extra perks, customer service, business track record, and more.

 |Jeep Extended Warranty||Endurance||CARCHEX||CarShield|

 |Start date||Upon expiration of factory warranty||Any time||Any time||Any time|